 • New York Times bestseller

-• Named one of the best books of the year by NPR, The Washington Post; O: The Oprah Magazine, Real SimpleGood Housekeeping, VogueRefinery29, and Buzzfeed
+• Named one of the best books of the year by NPR, New York Times Book Review, TIME Magazine, The Washington Post; O: The Oprah Magazine, Real SimpleGood Housekeeping, VogueRefinery29, and Buzzfeed

 • The Today Show’s book club pick